JaneliaSciComp/SongExplorer/README.md

 # Citations and Repositories

 BJ Arthur, Y Ding, M Sosale, F Khalif, S Turaga, DL Stern (in prep)
-DeepSong: A machine-learning classifier to segment and discover animal acoustic communication signals
+SongExplorer: A machine-learning classifier to segment and discover animal acoustic communication signals
 [BioRxiv]()
 [datadryad]()

 # Notation #

-Throughout this document `Buttons` and `variables` in the DeepSong graphical user interface (GUI) as well as `code` are highlighted like so.
+Throughout this document `Buttons` and `variables` in the SongExplorer graphical user interface (GUI) as well as `code` are highlighted like so.
 Files and paths are enclosed in double quotes ("...").
 The dollar sign ($) in code snippets signifies your computer terminal's command line.
 Square brackets